RyanLamansky/dotnet-webassembly/README.md

         // Instances should be wrapped in a "using" block for automatic disposal. using (var instance = instanceCreator())
         {
-            // FYI, instanceCreator can be used multiple times to create independant instances.
+            // FYI, instanceCreator can be used multiple times to create independent instances.
             Console.WriteLine(instance.Exports.Demo(0)); // Binary 0, result 0
             Console.WriteLine(instance.Exports.Demo(1)); // Binary 1, result 1,
             Console.WriteLine(instance.Exports.Demo(42));  // Binary 101010, result 3